k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_components.md

 ### Advanced Settings

-The Advanced settings icon opens a popup window that includes **optional** task settings containing pre and post execution processes, task variables, task scheduling, and execution report settings.
+The Advanced settings icon opens a pop-up window that includes **optional** task settings containing pre and post execution processes, task variables, task scheduling, and execution report settings.

 Click [here](21_task_advanced_settings.md) for more information about the task advanced setting window.